-The DNA profile obtained from Item # indicates a mixture of DNA with a discernible major profile.
-The major profile matches that obtained from the blood/oral sample of "name".
+The DNA profile obtained from Item # indicates a mixture of DNA with a major profile, which matches that obtained from the known reference sample of "name".
 Assuming the mixture is from two individuals, this DNA profile is at least "actual (most conservative of the population groups calculated) likelihood ratio" times more likely to be seen if it were the result of a mixture of DNA from "name" and an unrelated, randomly selected individual than if it resulted from two unrelated individuals randomly selected from the general population.